 Iris unguicularis should start flowering at any moment, exemplifying beauty from inauspicious origins.
 A clump of typical iris leaves looks tatty by the end of summer but magically from the depths of the clump, a succession of perfect delicate blue flowers appear for a couple of winter months – emerging as a stalk-like pale tubes, 10-20cms long, but once above the worst of the leaves, they unfurl fragrant flowers up to 7cms wide.
 They may only last a day or two but there is such a succession of flowers that the plant is never bare.
 My mother used to pick a few every day and bring them indoors to open.
 Like any proud gardener she would tell you that she ‘got six today’ etc.

-Happy Gardening for 2019, Giles Derry
+Happy Gardening, Giles Derry

 Dates for your diary